 Optimizing the investment of time and money

 When you’re a commercial driver, your time is precious.
-Everyone knows that when drivers are in training and not on the road, they are not making money.
+Everyone knows that when truck drivers are in training and not on the road, they are not making money.

-In-person training is more expensive, because drivers need to use their on-duty hours to go on location, purchase course materials, and accommodate the course work into their busy schedules – which can be demanding.
+In-person training is more expensive, because truck drivers need to use their on-duty hours to go on location, purchase course materials, and accommodate the course work into their busy schedules – which can be demanding.

 Online training alone, while potent, less expensive and convenient, is often not enough, because drivers still need to be able to ask questions, have accountability, and get company direction and orientation.

 So what kind of driver training model would be the optimal choice?